Sentencing in England and Wales: Parenting orders

 Parenting orders should only be made if it is desirable in the interest of preventing the conduct which gave rise to the order.
-There is the presumption that penetrating order will be issued to the parents of those under 16 who are committed of an offence unless it is felt as not desirable if so the court must state why.
+There is the presumption that parenting order will be issued to the parents of those under 16 who are committed of an offence unless it is felt as not desirable if so the court must state why.

 Youth Offending Teams

-The Crime and Disorder Act 1998 made mandatory requirements that each local authority in England and Wales set up one or more Youth Offending Teams (YOTs) in their receptive area.
+The Crime and Disorder Act 1998 made mandatory requirements that each local authority in England and Wales set up one or more Youth Offending Teams (YOTs) in their respective area.
 The aim of their establishment is to co-ordinate and build co-operation between agencies involved in youth justice and especially the probation service and social services.
 YOTs are responsible for co-ordination of the prisons of the youth justice service in their area.
 The composition of such a team must include a probation officer, a police officer, a representative of the local health authority and a person nominated by the chief education officer.
-Anyone else who is deem appropriate may joint the task force.
+Anyone else who is deem appropriate may join the task force.
 The role and responsibilities of YOTs is designated under s 66 of the Crime and Disorder Act 1998, any offender who is warned must referred to the local YOT, Youth Courts also refer offender to the YOT.